cyscale/cyscale.com/src/pages/blog/2022-03-04-psd2-requirements-through-the-technical-lens.md

 * issuing sets of rules agreed between the issuer and the user that are then used to initiate a payment
 * accepting and processing payment transactions
 * money remittance, which is transfer of money without any payment accounts being created or used (think Western Union)
-* payment initiation — initiate payment orders at user request, when the payment account is held at a different provider
+* payment initiation — initiate payment orders on behalf of the user (with his previous consent), from a payment account that is held at a different provider.
+This is possible due to the open banking framework.
-* account information — provides information on payment accounts held by the user at a different provider
+* account information — provides information on payment accounts held by the user at a different provider.
+Again, this service has been made possible through open banking.

 An **electronic money institution** is a legal entity that is authorized to issue electronic money.
 An electronic money institution can at the same time be a payment institution.
 There is a specific authorization license for each of these types of providers.